 Take a handful of clay, and start making the dividing wall along the line.
 Bring the clay all the way up to the line, but not over it.
 It should be about 1/2″ tall.

 Smooth it out, and press the butt of the sharpie into it straight on.
 These are going to be mold keys, ensuring the case fits nicely.
 An optional step, but highly recommended.
-Also push 2 Popsicle stick ends into either side.
+Also push 2 Popsicle stick ends into either side of the clay wall.
 These will be pry holes to split the two halves.
 Brush Vaseline on them to keep them from sticking to the plaster.